-Agents Increasing Serum Potassium: Enalapril attenuates diuretic-induced potassium loss.
-Potassium-sparing diuretics (e.g., spironolactone, triameterene, or amiloride), potassium supplements, or potassium-containing salt substitutes may lead to significant increases in serum potassium.
+Enalapril attenuates diuretic-induced potassium loss.
+Potassium-sparing diuretics (e.g., spironolactone, triamterene, or amiloride), potassium supplements, or potassium-containing salt substitutes may lead to significant increases in serum potassium.
 Therefore, if concomitant use of these agents is indicated because of demonstrated hypokalemia they should be used with caution and with frequent monitoring of serum potassium.

 When administered concurrently the following drugs may interact with thiazide diuretics:

 Alcohol, Barbiturates, or Narcotics